Rubio touts progress with Venezuela’s new leaders in US Senate hearing

 PHOTO: EPA

-WASHINGTON - Secretary of State Marco Rubio told the US Senate on Jan 28 that Venezuela’s new leaders were moving towards closer ties with the United States, as he publicly faced lawmakers’ questions for the first time since the US raid to seize President Nicolas Maduro this month.
+WASHINGTON - US Secretary of State Marco Rubio said Venezuela’s new leaders were moving towards closer ties with Washington, leaving no immediate need for further US military action, as he publicly faced lawmakers’ questions on Jan 28 for the first time since

-President Donald Trump’s administration is working with Ms Delcy Rodriguez, a Maduro ally who was sworn in as interim president after his arrest, but has warned of further military action if her government does not comply with US demands.
+President Donald Trump has ordered his administration to work with Ms Delcy Rodriguez, a Maduro ally who was sworn in as interim president after his arrest, but previously warned of further military action if her government does not comply with US demands.

 ‘Serious conversations’